pp4rs/2024-uzh-installation-guide/docs/python.md

 Now proceed to [verify your install](#verifying-your-installation)

-## Installing Miniforge Python for Linux and Windows
+## Installing Miniforge Python for Linux

 First, we need to download the Anaconda Bash Script (a file that will install things for us).
 Enter the following into the terminal: